bottlepy/bottle/docs/faq.rst

 * Make sure the cache does not get to big.
 * Do not cache small files because a disk seek would take longer than on-the-fly compression.

 Because of these requirements, it is the recommendation of the Bottle project that Gzip compression is best handled by the WSGI server Bottle runs on top of.
-WSGI servers such as cherrypy_ provide a GzipFilter_ middleware that can be used to accomplish this.
+WSGI servers and reverse proxies often provide built-in features that allow transparent compression without changing the application itself.

 Using hooks to handle CORS